pymc-devs/pytensor/doc/tutorial/aliasing.rst

 Take home message:

-When an input ``x`` to a function is not needed after the function returns and you would like to make it available to Pytensor as additional workspace, then consider marking it with ``In(x, borrow=True)``.
+When an input ``x`` to a function is not needed after the function returns and you would like to make it available to PyTensor as additional workspace, then consider marking it with ``In(x, borrow=True)``.
 It may make the function faster and reduce its memory requirement.
 When a return value ``y`` is large (in terms of memory footprint), and you only need to read